2018 Bill Gates Sr Award winners announced

 • Jesus College

-I am an Assistant Professor of Education and International Development at the University of Bath.
+I am an Associate Professor of Education and International Development at the University of Bath.
 My research focuses on the expansion of mass-schooling in the Global South and its implications for social stratification and economic inequality.
 I am developing a theoretical and methodological framework with which to analyse the role of schooling in intergenerational, gendered social mobility in low and middle-income countries.
-My work takes into account the politics of knowledge creation and operationalises post-colonial, sociological and political perspectives.

 My research and teaching involve reconciling interdisciplinary tensions between economics, sociology and international development, between academic inquiry, policy formulations, and implementation on the ground, and between diverse methodological frameworks.